nishaq503/biohacking/notes.md

 This is **not** a normative statement saying to parents that their down-syndrome children have less of a right to exist.
 We already know, from the abortion data, that if people have the choice then in most cases they will not choose to implant the embryo with down syndrome.

-In '53 when the double-helix structure was elucidated by Watson and Crick and then in '63 when the genetic code was figured out by Marshall and Nurenburg, that group of people was shocked that we only pretended to care out our identity in the from of these letters, this computer code if you will.
+In '53 when the double-helix structure was elucidated by Watson and Crick and then in '63 when the genetic code was figured out by Marshall and Nuremberg, that group of people was shocked that we only pretended to care out our identity in the from of these letters, this computer code if you will.
 We never really accepted what they found.
 Every time they started talking about identity and characteristics, they found that we were so attached to our pre-genetic understanding of ourselves that we would not give it up.
 We will fight anyone tooth-and-nail that would try to tell us that our characteristics were really a consequence of information technology as developed by natural and sexual selection.